 Call Letter Search

 You can look on eBay for used FM radios like the Sangean, Denon and Sony models listed above or you can get started with portable FM radios.
-Portable type FM radios are not as good for FM DX’ing as a tuner or car radio because they usually do not have a jack for an external antenna.
-The only FM antenna they have is the whip antenna, which can do fine in a good sporadic E opening.
+Portable type FM radios are not as good for FM DX’ing and hearing meteors as a FM radio or car radio because they usually do not have a jack for an external antenna.
+Many times the only FM antenna they have is the whip antenna, which can do fine in a good sporadic E opening.
 I have used portable FM radios sitting on my kitchen table with just the whip antenna during a sporadic E opening and listened to stations 1000 miles away.

 Sporadic E Propagation and FM DX'ing